 What is the history of The William Morris Society?

-Founded in 1955, the Society has a prestigious provenance as it merged in 1966 with the Kelmscott Fellowship, an organisation founded by May Morris to keep her father’s legacy alive.
+Founded in 1955, the Society has a prestigious provenance as it merged in 1966 with the Kelmscott Fellowship.
+An organisation founded by May Morris to keep her father’s legacy alive.
 The establishment of the William Morris Society enjoyed the blessing of Sir Sidney Cockerell, the then only surviving member of Morris’s circle.

 - Magazines and journals showcasing the prolific output of Morris